-Did you make a New Year’s resolutions for 2016?
-Did you break your resolution already?
+Did you make a New Year’s resolution for 2019?
+Did you break it already?
 Most people who make resolutions break them in the first months of the New Year.
-We mean well, but it’s all too easy to let go of our focus and resort back to our comfortable habits.
+We mean well, but it’s too easy to let go of our focus and resort back to our comfortable habits.
 What kinds of ministry decisions can you resolve to do that won't end up on the trash heap of good intentions?
 Let me begin by saying start small.
-Add as you can.

-When I was leading a congregation we focused on major planning in the fall (not the New Year) but these plans had implications for each New Year.
-I don't know how the rhythm of your ministry life operates so maybe you have already planned for 2106 in full.
-If so, assess if any of the following ideas have made it to your plan.
-If you are taking a few weeks to prepare for the rest of this year or looking forward already to the work you’ll be starting in 2017, I pray these ideas stimulate your mind and engage your affections.
-Perhaps you will not be able to do all the below, so choose the one or two that will get you on the right track.
+When I was leading a congregation we focused on major planning in the fall (not the New Year), but these plans had implications for each New Year.
+I don't know how the rhythm of your ministry life operates so maybe you have already planned 2019 in full.
+If so, assess if any of the following ideas have made it to your plan:

 If you need help making plans to pray, download our FREE eBook "Personal Prayer Life" today!

-In other words, at the close of 2016, what do you hope the people who have participated in the life of your church know, do, relate or have been motivated deeper to be?
-Once you figure that out — and maybe its more than one thing — you become intentional in your preaching, disciple-making and leadership development.
+At the close of this year, what do you hope the people know, do, or have been motivated deeper to be?
+Once you figure that out, you should become intentional in your preaching, disciple-making, and leadership development.
 From that, pick the book of the Bible that addresses the issues or build your themes on the topics.
 Worship is planned accordingly.
 Maybe it’s designed by the four quarters to deal with multiple issues or designed by half and half of the year.

-3. Write a Leadership Development Plan.
-As a Planter, you get greater long-term impact and influence by developing other men and women into godly, gospel leaders than you do from the platform.
-You multiply your capacity to minister in the church and city if you develop others.
+You will get a greater long-term impact and influence by developing other men and women into godly, gospel leaders.
+You multiply your capacity to minister in the church and city if you develop leaders.

 Who is on your list to develop?
-What is their personal plan to develop into the man or woman God planned for them when he created them with dignity and purpose?
-What gifts do they need developing?
-What do they need to grow up into in the way they think about God, about life or about their career?
+What is their personal plan to develop into the man or woman God planned for them?
+What gifts do they need to develop?
+What do they need to grow into in the way they think about God, about life, or about their career?
 What ministry skills can be sharpened?
-Where is their core disciple identity found?
-In what they do or who God has created them and loved them to be?
+Is their core disciple identity found in what they do or who God has created them and loved them to be?

 Your job is to help them figure out how they develop.
 People are busy and you cannot waste their time with rudderless leadership.

-Who can I spend time with who will stretch my thinking?
-Who will increase my capacity to trust Christ more deeply?
-Who can coach me in the church plant to achieve more than I dared imagine last year?
+Who can you spend time with who will stretch your thinking?
+Who will increase your capacity to trust Christ more deeply?
+Who can coach you in the church plant to achieve more than you dared imagine last year?

-Yes, as I said at the beginning, too many major ideas for you to tackle all at once.
-But I am convinced if you will grab one or two of these ideas and pray them down, you will be a different person at the close of 2016 than you were today.
+You can’t tackle all these major ideas at once.
+But I pray these ideas stimulate your mind and engage your affections.
+I am convinced if you will grab one or two of these ideas and pray them down, you will be a different person at the close of 2019 than you are today.

 Dr. Tom Wood